krunal9797/windows-10-activation/README.md

 # windows-10-activation
-1st realtime protection disable and after save this file win.cmd and run as administrator
+1st realtime protection disable and
+2nd save as win.txt file to win.cmd and run as administrator 3rd windows activated successfully